george-shagov/fibonacci-rabbits/README.md

 ## TODO

-* I have found an algo and better implementation for uniqueness (non-repetitiveness) check of a Fractal.
+* I have NOT found an algo (and better implementation) for uniqueness (non-repetitiveness) check of a Fractal.
 It is to be proved that N level could be produced by only N-1 one, it could not be generated from scratch.

 ## Meta